Kaidrick/Project-Lava/README.md

 <img src="docs/plugin_static_display_showcase.png" width="300" alt="Static aircraft display">

 Each flyable aircraft has a static model displayed at the position it will be spawned at.
 If a player enters this aircraft, the static model is removed before player spawns.
-If a player leaves this aircraft, the static model is re-added to the apron before player de-spawns.
+If a player leaves this aircraft, the static model is re-added to the apron after player de-spawns.

 **Navigational Data Provider**